Wall-Brew-Co/common-beer-format/doc/specs/styles.md

 ## Styles

-A vector of valid `::style` records
+A vector of valid `::style` records.

 ### Collection Type